adityafuldeore/BigDataBowl22/README.md

 # BigDataBowl22
 # Aditya Fuldeore & Andrew Stasell

-To put all the files in order like in "AllReportCode:
+To put all the files in order like in "AllReportCode":
 1. Set-up and functions
 2. Data Filtration
 3. Four Factors analysis